slfrnkln/agent-simple/README.md

 Make sure the ledger and the oef is set up and running locally.

-First generate the ledger entities of each agent with:
+First generate the ledger entity keys for each agent with (This will also add funds to each account):

     python3 workdir/transfer/generateKeys.py